This delivery truck is empty!ADD SOME PRODUCTS

 Our ideal marketplace would have all USDA Certified Organic products and any animal-based product would be Animal Welfare Approved.
 This is the vision we're working to realize and we give preference to farms that take the effort to participate in these certifications and practices.
 But, they are not requirements nor are they judgements of any producers that don't meet these standards.
 Local agriculture comes in many shapes and sizes and we are supportive of anyone growing food in Hawai‘i.
 Learn more about what our current food standards are by reading the sections below.

 Every single product on our marketplace produced in the State of Hawai‘i.
 All produce and flowers are grown in Hawai‘i from seed to harvest.
 Any meat and poultry were raised and slaughtered here (but baby chicks or ruminants may have been born elsewhere and shipped here young).
 Any seafood was caught in Hawaiian waters (although we're still trying to define exactly what this means).
 Our eggs and dairy come from animals raised here and those animals must meet our meat and poultry standards.
-Finally, any prepared food and value-added products must contain at least 50% local ingredients by value.
-We verify this by asking producers to send us an ingredient cost breakdown.
+Finally, any prepared food and value-added products with Hawai'i grown ingredients will be given preference.

 Not all products on our marketplace are USDA Certified Organic.
 Anything that is labeled with the word "organic" or that shows the USDA Organic seal is verified to be USDA Certified Organic by our team.
 We require organic farms to send us their certification paperwork annually.
 And, while many of our uncertified farms follow similar organic practices, we only allow the word "organic" or the organic seal on products that are certified organic.
 We encourage our farmers to get certified when possible.